jchen1ca/walnut/image_augmentation.md

 <a name='methods'></a>
 ## Common Image Augmentation Methods
+The landmark usage of data augmentation was by [Krizhevsky et al. 2012, ResNet](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf), trying to  reduce overfitting on image data.
+In this paper, the data augmentation consists of generating image translations and horizontal reflections.
+Gradually more and more data augmentation methods are uses.
+Below is a list of common image data augmentation methods.
 1)	Horizontal flips
 -	Sometimes vertical flipping is acceptable
  <div class="fig figcenter fighighlight">
   <img src="/assets/ia/flip.jpg" width="50%">
   <div class="figcaption">
+   [This image](https://www.flickr.com/photos/malfet/1428198050) by [Nikita](https://www.flickr.com/photos/malfet/) is licensed under [CC-BY 2.0](https://creativecommons.org/licenses/by/2.0/)

 Krizhevsky et al. 2012, ResNet